 For questions regarding Duke study away/study abroad courses and grading options, please message firstname.lastname@example.org or leave a message at 919-684-2174.

 GEO continues to work with students in the field to help them finish out their spring semesters in the least disruptive way possible.
 Any updates will be communicated directly to the impacted students

 Frequently Asked Questions

-Will GEO cancel any spring 2021 programs?
+Will GEO cancel any summer 2021 programs?

 GEO’s goal is to run our programs as long as it is safe to do so.
 Unfortunately, this is a rapidly evolving situation that may warrant suspending or cancelling current or future programs.

 The decision to suspend or cancel a program is not one that the university takes lightly.
 In addition to GEO’s own careful assessment of events, such a decision would be based on world events and informed by consultations with various parties, which may include:

 - Officials from other U.S. agencies (for example, the CDC)